Skip to main content

 What is the Equity Grant?

 The purpose of the USS Equity Grant is to remove financial barriers that keep undocumented students from participating in opportunities that support their professional development, preparation for graduate school, and leadership development.
-The Equity Grant closes on May 30, 2025 at 11:45 PM.

-When the Equity Grant is available:
+When the Equity Grant is available

 • Application should be completed to cover expenses taking place within the current academic year.
-For the 2024-25 academic year, the Equity Grant closes on May 30, 2025 at 11:45 PM.
+For the 2025-26 academic year, the Equity Grant closes on May 22, 2026 at 11:45 PM.

 • All professional development activities need to take place and be purchased while the student maintains active status (evidenced by enrollment) with the university.
 Graduating students must use funding by graduation date.